Taxation

 What is Fringe Benefits Tax (FBT)?

 Certain benefits provided to employees or their associates in addition to salary or wages are known as fringe benefits.
-These fringe benefits are paid for by the employer from pre-tax earnings, making the provision of benefits attractive to employees as it may reduce their taxable income while receiving payment in other forms.
+These fringe benefits are provided in respect of employment, meaning they are connected to an individual's employment status and often supplement wages or salaries.
+They are paid for by the employer from pre-tax earnings, making these benefits attractive to employees as it may reduce their taxable income while receiving payment in other forms.

 FBT is a tax paid, based on the type of fringe benefits provided.
+Employers must determine when a fringe benefit arises and its taxable value for FBT purposes.
+The taxable value is generally the cost to the employer of providing the benefit.
 Tax is payable because the benefits are a different form of payment by an employer instead of salary and wages.
+The legislation governing FBT is outlined in the Fringe Benefits Tax Assessment Act 1986 (FBTAA 1986).
+Employers are liable for any applicable FBT on fringe benefits they provide to employees and their families.

 The tax is calculated on the taxable value of the fringe benefits, which reflects the grossed-up salary the employee would have had to earn to pay for the benefits from post-tax earnings.